praekeltfoundation/docker-django-bootstrap/README.md

 django-bootstrap **will configure multiprocess mode** for the Prometheus client if it is detected that multiple workers are configured or the synchronous worker type (the default) is used.

 You can also enable multiprocess mode yourself by setting the `prometheus_multiproc_dir` environment variable to the path for a directory to be used for temporary files.
-If you set this variable to `/run/gunicorn/prometheus`, django-bootstrap will attempt to create that directory.
+If you set this variable, django-bootstrap will attempt to create that directory and its parents.

 Note that multiprocess mode requires that metrics are temporarily written to disk and so may have performance implications.